-Previous detections of RHDV2 in the United States were limited to domestic rabbits in Ohio (2018) and New York (2020), along with feral rabbits (also of European lineage) in Washington (2019).
+Early detections of RHDV2 in the United States were limited to domestic rabbits in Ohio (2018) and New York (2020), along with feral rabbits (also of European lineage) in Washington (2019).
 In 2020, a unique strain of RHDV2 unrelated to previous detections was confirmed as the cause of widespread morbidity and mortality in domestic rabbits as well as in wild free-ranging North American hare and rabbit populations.
 RHDV2 has since become endemic in wild lagomorphs across 11 states: Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Texas, Utah, and Wyoming.
-The same strain has been confirmed in multiple domestic rabbit populations throughout the Eastern United States in Florida, Georgia, Kentucky, Mississippi, and New York.
-As of February 2022, the source of the outbreak remains unknown.
+The same strain has been confirmed in multiple domestic rabbit populations in Florida, Georgia, Hawai'i, Kansas, Kentucky, Minnesota, Mississippi, New Jersey, New York, South Dakota, Tennessee, and Washington.
+As of August 2022, the source of the outbreak remains unknown.

-As is sometimes the case with wildlife diseases, prolonged exposure to RHDV2 may eventually enable wild lagomorphs to develop immunity and their populations to rebound.
+As is sometimes the case with wildlife diseases, prolonged exposure to RHDV2 may eventually enable wild lagomorphs to develop natural immunity and their populations to rebound.
 However, despite lagomorphs' prolific reproductive cycle, a timetable for any recovery following an RHD outbreak is unknown, especially considering additional stressors experienced by Pennsylvania's snowshoe hare and Appalachian cottontail populations.